-The Royal Court has recently handed down a judgment allowing a Brazilian liquidator to exercise his powers pursuant to Brazilian insolvency proceedings against assets held in Jersey by third parties considered to be responsible for the improper extraction of funds: In the Matter of the Probank Entities JRC 105.
+The Royal Court has recently handed down a judgment allowing a Brazilian liquidator to exercise his powers pursuant to Brazilian insolvency proceedings against assets held in Jersey by third parties allegedly responsible for the improper extraction of funds: In the Matter of the Probank Entities JRC 105.

-Applying a Brazilian bankruptcy provision which has no equivalent in Jersey law, the Brazilian Court extended the effect of the bankruptcy order to twenty-eight individuals and entities who were associated with the Probank Entities or to the misapplication of their assets.
+Applying a Brazilian bankruptcy provision which has no equivalent in Jersey law, the Brazilian Court, at the request of the liquidator, extended the effect of the bankruptcy order to twenty-eight individuals and entities who were supposedly associated with the Probank Entities or to the misapplication of their assets.
 Two of these individuals were Peônia Guimarães Machado and her husband Mr Paulo Cezar Martins (now deceased).
-Following a discovery exercise pursuant to ancillary bankruptcy proceedings in the US, the liquidator found that a number of transfers had been made by a company linked to Paulo into a Jersey bank account in his name.
+Following a discovery exercise pursuant to ancillary bankruptcy proceedings in the US, the liquidator alleges that a number of transfers had been made by a company linked to Paulo into a Jersey bank account in his name.